NelsonHMalbone/simple-random-name-gen/README.md

 # Generate Random Person Name

-Level: Basic/Beginner: Design for the ones sill learning and practicing the python fundamentals
+Level: Basic/Beginner: Design for the ones still learning and practicing the python fundamentals

 ## Project Description